Uninett/zino/README.md

 running, so any changes made while Zino is running should be picked up without requiring a restart of the process.

+### Configuring other settings

+Other settings can be also configured in a separate [TOML](https://toml.io/en/) file, which defaults to `zino.toml` in the current working directory, but a different file can be specified using the `--config-file` command line option.

+See the [zino.toml.example](./zino.toml.example) file for the settings that can be configured and their default values.

+Zino does not currently check `zino.toml` for changes on a scheduled interval while it's running, so Zino needs to be restarted for changes to take effect.

 ### Configuring API users

 Zino 2 reimplements the text-based (vaguely SMTP-esque) API protocol from Zino